nosnatef/cs461-cs5/README.md

 - Machine Learning relates to all the code that is being used to generate the model

-- Fusion API is the code being used through Fusion360's API
+- Fusion API is the code being used through Fusion360's API to communicate with our server on AWS